 Internal Link Building vs. Other SEO Strategies

-SEO is a complex and multifaceted strategy (which is one of the reasons SEO can be pricey), and internal link building is just one small part of it.
-So how important is internal link building when compared to other tactics?
+SEO is a complex and multifaceted strategy (which is one of the reasons SEO can be pricey), and internal linking is just one small part of it.
+So how important is internal links building when compared to other tactics?

-As you’ve seen, internal link building can make a major difference in any campaign, but as you might suspect, it still doesn’t have as much power as, say, external link building or technical onsite optimization.
-If your site is a mess and you don’t have any external links feeding authority to your domain, even the best internal link building strategy isn’t going to save you.
+As you’ve seen, internal linking can make a major difference in any campaign, but as you might suspect, it still doesn’t have as much power as, say, external link building or technical onsite optimization.
+If your site is a mess and you don’t have any external link feeding authority to your domain, even the best internal link building strategy isn’t going to save you.
 But in coordination with other strong SEO pillars, internal link building can be the icing on your cake.

 Internal link building also has a handful of advantages over other SEO tactics: